+Figure 1.
+Map of the study region.
+The borders of the UK continental shelf (UKCS) are shown in red solid lines.
+The bathymetry is represented by the General Bathymetric Chart of the Oceans (GEBCO) dataset [18].
+The sea depth is displayed in a dark-blue and yellow palette and with black contour lines at intervals 25, 50, 100, 150, 200, 500, 1000, 2000 meters.
+The seabed topographical features are shown in blue text.

 2.2 ENVISAT ASAR Data

-The IWs were detected on the UKCS by processing the archive of Advanced Synthetic Aperture Radar (ASAR) sensor data acquired in 2006-2012 by the ENVISAT mission and accessed through the ESA EO Data Gateway Service (https://eogrid.esrin.esa.int/).
+The IWs were detected on the UKCS by processing the archive of ASAR sensor data acquired in 2006-2012 by the ENVISAT mission and accessed through the ESA EO Data Gateway Service (https://eogrid.esrin.esa.int/).
 Data were acquired using both vertical (VV) and horizontal (HH) co-polarisation.
-However, only VV polarisation data were applied to IW detection due to higher sensitivity to variations in sea surface roughness [13].
+However, only VV polarisation data were applied to IW detection due to higher sensitivity to variations in sea surface roughness [19].

 The ASAR sensor can operate using one of five image acquisition modes, of which the wide swath (WS) mode is most appropriate for IW detection in the UKCS as it achieves the best combination of spatial resolution and coverage.
 In WS mode the sensor swath is 405 km and the spatial resolution of each pixel is about 150 m × 150 m with a 50% overlap, so the pixel spacing is about 75 m × 75 m.
 These characteristics are sufficient to acquire more than 1000 images of the UKCS each year and detect most IW features in the area.
 We examined the total number of ASAR overpasses which were available in each month in sample year 2009.
 The number of overpasses ranged from 64

+Table 1.
+Number of overpasses overlapping the entire region of interest in each month of 2009.